j39m/katowice/README.md

 > impact your ability to use and to hack at this free software; I
 > provide this notice only for attribution purposes.

+## satsuma-surveil.sh

+... is a script that streams my default PulseAudio sink to my local network, allowing me to treat my primary music player as a streaming jukebox.

 ## tangerine-tailleferre

 ... is a small executable that controls my personal expenditures table.